Automattic/vip-go-node-skeleton/README.md

-# WordPress VIP Node.js Skeleton
+# WordPress VIP Node.js Scott

 Welcome to WordPress VIP!
 This repository is a starting point for building a Node.js application on WordPress VIP.
 It implements the basic requirements needed to successfully deploy and run an application on the platform.
 The entrypoint [`/src/index.js`](./src/index.js) is heavily annotated with comments that explain these requirements.